Fort Benning

-Since 1909, Fort Benning has served as the Home of the Infantry.
-Since 2005, Fort Benning has been transformed into the Maneuver Center of Excellence, as a result of the 2005 Base Realignment and Closure (BRAC) Commission's decision to consolidate a number of schools and installations to create various "centers of excellence".
+Established in 1918 as Camp Benning, named after Confederate General Henry L. Benning in the American Civil War, it was the Home of the Infantry.
+In 1922 Camp Benning became Fort Benning.
+In 2005, it was transformed into the Maneuver Center of Excellence, as a result of the 2005 Base Realignment and Closure (BRAC) Commission's decision to consolidate a number of schools and installations to create various "centers of excellence".
 Included in this transformation was the move of the Armor School from Fort Knox to Fort Benning.